AmnaJamalKhattak/AmnaJamalKhattak/README.md

 # About Me:
-Hi, I’m Amna — a Computer Science student passionate about Machine Learning, Web Development and Math.
+Hi, I’m Amna — a Computer Science student passionate about Machine Learning, Quantum Physics and Math.
 I enjoy building smart applications, exploring new technologies, and turning ideas into real projects.

 ## Socials: